 All stimuli used in the two tasks were photographs of natural scenes (Corel CD-ROM library).
-In each group, images were chosen to be as varied as possible (Figure 1).
-Subjects were tested on blocks of 100 stimuli including 50 % targets and 50 % distractors.
-In the categorization task 1000 photographs were used (50 % distractors and 50 % targets) and each of them was seen only once by each subject.
+In each group, images were chosen to be as varied as possible (Fig. 1).
+Subjects were tested on blocks of 100 stimuli including 50% targets and 50% distractors.
+In the categorization task 1000 photographs were used (50% distractors and 50% targets) and each of them was seen only once by each subject.
 The target-photographs included pictures of mammals, birds, fish, arthropods, and reptiles.
 There was no a priori information about the size, position or number of targets in the photograph.
-There was also a wide range of non-target images, with outdoor and indoor scenes, natural landscapes or city scenes, pictures of food, fruits, vegetables, trees and flowers....
+There was also a wide range of non-target images, with outdoor and indoor scenes, natural landscapes or city scenes, pictures of food, fruits, vegetables, trees and flowers...

-In the recognition task, as in the categorization task, targets and nontargets were equiprobable in each block of 100 images so that the targetphotograph assigned to a given block was seen 50 times among 50 varied nontarget photographs that did not contain an animal.
+In the recognition task, as in the categorization task, targets and non-targets were equiprobable in each block of 100 images so that the target-photograph assigned to a given block was seen 50 times among 50 varied non-target photographs that did not contain an animal.
 Each of the 14 subjects was tested with 15 targets (a total of 210 targets) and the same 750 non-target stimuli.
 In the 210 photographs used as targets, 140 (10 images per subject) contained an animal and were thus similar to the target photographs used in the categorization task.
 They had been categorized by human subjects in a previous study [8] and were known to offer different levels of difficulty.
-The remaining 70 (5 images per subject) did not contain any animal and were thus homogenous with the non-targets used in both tasks.
+The remaining 70 (five images per subject) did not contain any animal and were thus homogenous with the non-targets used in both tasks.

+2.2.
 Task and protocol

-Fourteen human subjects (7 women and 7 men, mean age 26 ranging from 22 to 46), with normal or corrected to normal vision volunteered for this study.
+Fourteen human subjects (seven women and seven men, mean age 26 ranging from 22 to 46), with normal or corrected to normal vision volunteered for this study.
 Participants sat in a dimly lit room at 110 cm from a color computer screen piloted from a PC computer.
-They were required to start a block of 100 images by pressing a touch-sensitive button.
-A small fixation point (< .1° of visual angle) appeared in the middle of the black screen.
-Then, an 8-bit color vertical photograph (256 pixels wide by 384 pixels high which roughly correspond to 4.5° X 6.5° of visual angle) was flashed for 20 ms using a programmable graphic board (VSG 2.1, Cambridge Research Systems).
+They were required to start a block of 100 images by pressing a touchsensitive button.
+A small fixation point (<.1° of visual angle) appeared in the middle of the black screen.
+Then, an 8-bit color vertical photograph (256 pixels wide by 384 pixels high which roughly correspond to $4.5 \times 6.5^{\circ}$ of visual angle) was flashed for 20 ms using a programmable graphic board (VSG 2.1, Cambridge Research Systems).
 The short presentation time prevented any exploratory eye movement.
-The stimulus onset asynchrony (i.e. time between the onset of one image and the onset of the next image in a series) was random between 1800 ms and 2200 ms.
+The stimulus onset asynchrony (i.e. time between the onset of one image and the onset of the next image in a series) was random between 1800 and 2200 ms.

 Subjects had to give a go/no-go response: releasing the button as quickly and accurately as possible when they saw a target-image but keeping their finger(s) on the button on non-target trials.
-They were given a maximum of 1000 ms to respond, after which delay any response was considered as a no-go response.
+They were given a maximum of 1000 ms to